trustification/source-distributed/notes.md

 -rw-r--r-- 110147/110147   327 2021-03-18 15:56 drg-0.1.0/Cargo.toml.orig
 -rw-r--r-- 110147/110147    45 2021-03-18 15:55 drg-0.1.0/src/main.rs
 ```
-So the `.cargo/registry/github.com-1ecc6299db9ec823` will only contain the
+So the `.cargo/registry/cache/github.com-1ecc6299db9ec823` will only contain the
-download crates, the .crate compressed tar files.
+downloaded crates, the `.crate` compressed tar files.
 These never change for a
 versions so they don't have to be downloaded again.

-Updates to the index are fairly cheap, just like a normal git fetch and a
-git fast forward.

 We are interested in the `src` directory which is the directory into which
 the download crates in the cache director are unpacked: